gnelabs/NateTradeOpeningRange/README.md

 ```

 ## Starting test infrastructure in the cloud.
+Access credentials are passed to the cloud from the environemt variables specified earlier.
 ``` python
 #Create redis database to cache results.
 from backtest.redis_manager import RedisManager